Malien/luar/src/reggie/README.md

 It is to be noted, that calling a function is expected to clobber all of the argument, extended argument, accumulator, and special use registers, so relying on them staying unchanged after the call is complete is a futile effort.
 In order to persist values after function call, it is advised to put them into local registers, since those are restored after the function call is done.

+### Foreign function interface (FFI)

 ### Error handling

 `TODO`

+## Optimizations and the JIT

+Reggie is expected to do static and dynamic optimizations, including JIT compilation.
+The bytecode specification is designed to accomplish such endeavors.
+This means that a single function declaration may have different compiled representations, depending on desired optimizations.

+### Global values

+A single function may depend not strictly on it's arguments, but also on a values global values.
+Local values, such as arguments (and potentially upvalues in the future) are a lot easier to track and optimize.
+Global values on the other hand can change in unrelated places, such as in a different module, in a host environment, or in the FFI call.
+In order to provide better code generation, a function definition may register a hook on a value change, meaning that a change of a global value type may bring unexpected performance pitfalls, such as code de-optimization.
+The changes made to globals are expected to be tracked, so both reads and writes are going to be affected by it.

 ## VM data values